jondkoon/octopress/source/_includes/resume/resume.markdown

 ##Background
-I'm an Atlanta based software developer with a focus in web development.
-I enjoy creating highly responsive, usable, beautiful, well architected, and maintainable applications that solve real problems.
+I'm a native Atlantan and now San Francisco based software developer with a focus in web development.
+I am passionate about creating highly responsive, usable, beautiful, well architected, and maintainable applications that solve real problems.

 ##Education
 Georgia Institute of Technology, Atlanta, GA